 Core of the programme

 In the core of the programme, students will be made familiar with the theories and methodological approaches that bind the different social science disciplines.
 The courses that constitute the core are followed by all students together.
 This ensures multidisciplinary views on the research themes inequality, cohesion and cultural diversity.
-Furthermore, you will have to choose one track.
+Furthermore, you will can choose from restricted elective courses and free electives so shape the programme to match your interests.

 Electives

-During the programme students may choose elective courses (depending on the selected track, 6 or 12 EC in year 1, 12 or 18 EC in year 2).
-It is hereby possible to follow courses of all three tracks.
+During the programme students may choose elective courses (4 EC in year 1 and 6 EC in year 2).
 In choosing your electives, you have the opportunity to select Master's courses offered within or outside the faculty or even outside Radboud University.
-Many students opt for a (international) research internship of 6 or 12 EC in year 2 to experience the professional side of empirical research in practice.
 To give you some inspiration, please have a look at the following list of courses (pdf, 154 kB) that previous students have followed as elective course.
 Students have to apply for approval for elective courses by the examination board.
-For more information on the procedure see here.
+For more information on the procedure see the EER of Social and Cultural Science.

 Master’s thesis